 - Difficulty participating in group interactions

-If you think your child may be showing signs of ADHD, discuss all of your concerns with your eye doctor to first rule out a vision problem such as convergence insufficiency.
+If you think your child may be showing signs of ADHD, schedule an appointment with your eye doctor to discuss all of your concerns and rule out a vision problem such as convergence insufficiency.

 A proper diagnosis of a vision problem and/or ADHD, is crucial for the most appropriate and effective treatment plan.